rippleitinnz/evdevkit-issue68-fix/README.md

 optimalNodes[(curNodeCount + i) % optimalNodes.length]
 ```
 The `curNodeCount` offset causes the index to wrap incorrectly, assigning a
-second node back to the first host instead of moving to the next.
+second instance back to the first host instead of moving to the next.

-Both bugs compound — the result is nodes 2 and 3 both land on host 1, and
+Both bugs compound — the result is instance 2 and 3 both land on host 1, and
 host 3 is never used.
 This causes weakly-connected or 0-peer consensus failures
-since two nodes on the same host cannot peer with each other.
+since two instances on the same host cannot peer with each other.

 **Common misconception — price sort is not the cause:**
 The hosts file IS sorted by lease amount in `#getOptimalNodesList`, but only